 Well, after it’s debut in the 2014 Reebok CrossFit Games, the 2.0 started to trickle onto the Rogue website for sale.
 The first few batches that were offered were the GHDs used in the CrossFit Games in Carson, California.
 They were used only for a few days, of course, and then deeply discounted.
 Not long after that they finally started releasing the new Abram 2.0 at full price.

 Getting one was tough though.
-Whether you wanted a Games model or a brand new model, it didn’t matter.
+Whether you wanted a used Games model or a brand new one it didn’t matter.
 They were very hard to catch in stock.
-A truckload from the Games would come in, get listed on the site, and then be sold out in hours.
+A truckload from the CrossFit Games would come in, get listed on the site, and then be sold out in hours.
 Same thing with the new ones; a batch would show up online and then they’d quickly sell out.
-While I’m sure all of the Abrams from the Games are long gone at this point, the challenge of trying to catch the new Abrams in stock is still going on.
+While I’m sure that all of the Abrams from the Games are long gone at this point, the challenge of trying to catch the new Abrams in stock is still going on.